SEXUAL ABUSE ALLEGATIONS AGAINST STEVE MORGAN, PASTOR AND NETWORK FOUNDER

 WHY IS THIS INFORMATION IMPORTANT FOR NETWORK CHURCHES?

-The alleged sex assault occured in the context of a church in which Steve was serving as a leader over young adults.
+The alleged sex assault occurred in the context of a church in which Steve was serving as a leader over teenagers.
 Steve is a current public figure in a church leadership position as Lead Pastor of Joshua Church and also serves as Network Leader/Board President.
 He currently has responsibility over 26 local churches, hundreds of pastors—including youth group leaders—and oversees thousands of church members across the United States and in two other countries.
 Steve is in a position of church leadership at the highest possible level and church leaders are held to higher standards (1 Tim 3:1-7) than the laypeople in their care.